CatManJr/CS336-notes-and-assignments-2025/README.md

 This repo contains the lecture materials for "Stanford CS336: Language modeling from scratch".

 ## Under implementation
-I'm gradually execute the lectures and finish all the assignments in this repo.
+I'm gradually executing the lectures and finish all the assignments in this repo. `(last update: 07-08-2025)`
 ### Update: Assignment 1 finished.
 May 20 ☕
 The Decoder-only model with RoPE, SwiGLU and a BPE tokenizer is in [`assignment/assianment1-basics/cs336_basics`](https://github.com/CatManJr/spring2025-notes-and-assignments/tree/main/assignments/assignment1-basics/cs336_basics).
 I only run one experiment on my mac because I do not have the permission to use the H100.
 The training result is acceptable with val loss at 1.71 but unluckily the pt file is to large (over 300MB) to be pushed to this repo.